Status of NEC (Necrotizing Enterocolitis) Litigation

 Hunte v.
 Abbott Labs

-Plaintiff Anika Hunte filed a product liability case against Abbott Laboratories after the death of her infant son, Aries Peterson, in U.S. District Court in Connecticut.
+Plaintiff Anika Hunte filed a product liability case against Abbott Laboratories after the death of her infant son, Aries Peterson, in the U.S. District Court for the District of Connecticut.

-According to the lawsuit, baby Aries was born prematurely and spent three months in the NICU at Yale New Haven Hospital, where caregivers used three of Abbott Lab’s cow-milk-based infant formula products.
+According to the lawsuit, baby Aries was born prematurely and spent three months in the NICU at Yale New Haven Hospital, where caregivers used three of Abbott Lab’s cow’s milk-based infant formula products.
 The plaintiff alleges the formula caused Aries to develop NEC.

 Abbott Labs moved to have the suit dismissed in August 2021.
 Still, U.S. District Judge Stefan Underhill denied the company’s motion to dismiss and allowed legal proceedings in the infant formula lawsuits to continue.

 - Grosshuesch v.
-Mead Johnson & Company, LLC et al
+Mead Johnson & Company et al.

 - Monzon v.
 Abbott Laboratories